 5. A major source of help for parents.

 Let’s be honest here, we parents rely heavily on grandparents, too!
 Between babysitting and helping out when we’re sick, the enormous weight lifted by grandparents cannot be overstated.

-With so many families having two career or single-parent households, grandparents can be a saving grace in terms of childcare.
+With so many families having two careers or single-parent households, grandparents can be a saving grace in childcare.
 Not only do they save you money, but more importantly, you have confidence that your children are with someone who knows and loves them!
 Some situations don’t allow for (or need) grandparents to watch their grandkids full time, but you can bet they’re happy to have a sleepover whenever possible.